-Students who wish to begin work in Canada before writing the exam, should contact the College of Physiotherapists of Ontario.
+Students who wish to begin work in Canada before writing the practical component of the exam, should contact the College of Physiotherapists of Ontario.
+Students must complete degree requirements and successfully complete the written component of the exam prior to registering with the College.